pydata/xarray/doc/user-guide/io.rst

 String encoding
 ...............

-xarray can write unicode strings to netCDF files in two ways:
+Xarray can write unicode strings to netCDF files in two ways:

 - As variable length strings.
 This is only supported on netCDF4 (HDF5) files.
 - By encoding strings into bytes, and writing encoded bytes as a character